niHonkage/DocsLearning/en/learn-more/faq/use-llms-faq.md

 In the parameter settings on the orchestration page, reduce the value of "max token."

-### 13. What is the default model in Dify, and can open-source models be used?
+### 13. What is the default model in Fusionworks, and can open-source models be used?

 The default model can be configured in **Settings - Model Providers**.
 Currently, it supports text generation models from providers like OpenAI / Azure OpenAI / Anthropic, and also supports integration of open-source models hosted on Hugging Face / Replicate / xinference.